 U.S. Supreme Court

-In an 8-1 decision safeguarding residential privacy rights, the U.S. Supreme Court agreed that police generally must obtain a warrant before entering the curtilage of a home to search a parked vehicle. - Lamar, Archer & Cofrin, LLP v.
-Appling, No. 16-1215 (2018)
+In an 8-1 decision safeguarding residential privacy rights, the Supreme Court agreed that police generally must obtain a warrant before entering the curtilage of a home to search a parked vehicle. - Florida v.
+Harris, 568 U.S. 237 (2013)

 The Supreme Court addressed whether partnership-level tax proceedings can determine certain penalties on partners, and whether the economic substance doctrine can trigger tax penalties for valuation misstatements.